-This article describes the different ways that Azure Monitor charges for usage.
-It also explains how to evaluate charges on your Azure bill and how to estimate charges to monitor your entire environment.
+This article describes the different ways that Azure Monitor charges for usage and how to evaluate charges on your Azure bill.

 For strategies to reduce your Azure Monitor costs, see Cost optimization and Azure Monitor.

-Azure Monitor uses consumption-based pricing, which is also known as pay-as-you-go pricing.
-With this billing model, you only pay for what you use.
-Features of Azure Monitor that are enabled by default don't incur any charge.
-These features include collection and alerting on the Activity log and collection and analysis of platform metrics.
+Azure Monitor uses a consumption-based pricing (pay-as-you-go) billing model where you only pay for what you use.
+Features of Azure Monitor that are enabled by default do not incur any charge, including collection and alerting on the Activity log and collection and analysis of platform metrics.

-Several other features don't have a direct cost, but instead you pay for the ingestion and retention of data that they collect.
+Several other features don't have a direct cost, but you instead pay for the ingestion and retention of data that they collect.
 The following table describes the different types of usage that are charged in Azure Monitor.
-Detailed pricing for each type is provided in Azure Monitor pricing.
+Detailed current pricing for each is provided in Azure Monitor pricing.

-Charges for logs can vary significantly on the configuration that you choose.
-For information on how charges for logs data are calculated and the different pricing tiers available, see Azure Monitor logs pricing details.
+Charges for Logs can vary significantly on the configuration that you choose.
+See Azure Monitor Logs pricing details for details on how charges for Logs data are calculated and the different pricing tiers available.

 Data transfer charges